This four mile trail stretches from the Hillsborough County Youth Center Foundation in New Boston to the Goffstown town line.

 Due to recent rehab of the Trail between the Fairgounds and Lang Station, this segment provides access for everyone, including younger children, bicylists and those using wheelchairs.

 Parking is at the Lang Station on Gregg Mill Road.
 Visitors may access the trail at Lang Station, Parker Station or the Youth Center Foundation fairgrounds.
+Be aware that if there is an event at the Youth Center Foundation, you may need be asked to pay an admission fee to gain access to the trail head.
+Parking at Gregg Mill Road is always open and always free.

 For much more information on the Rail Trail Conservation Area, please visit the Rail Trail website at: http://www.nbrailtrail.com/